Code of Conduct for Trustees/Trust Associates 2021/2022

 - We will consider carefully how our decisions may affect the community and other schools.

-- We will always be mindful of our responsibility to maintain and develop the ethos and reputation of our school.
-Our actions within the school and the local community will reflect this.
+- We will always be mindful of our responsibility to maintain and develop the ethos and reputation of the trust and its school.
+Our actions within the trust/its schools and the local community will reflect this.

-- In making or responding to criticism or complaints affecting the school we will follow the procedures established by the trust board.
+- In making or responding to criticism or complaints affecting the trust and/or its schools we will follow the procedures established by the trust board.

-- We will actively support and challenge the headteacher.
+- We will actively support and challenge the Executive Director and headteachers.

 - We will accept and respect the difference in roles between the board and staff, ensuring that we work collectively for the benefit of the organisation.

-- We will respect the role of the headteacher and their responsibility for the day to day management of the school and avoid any actions that might undermine such arrangements.
+- We will respect the role of the headteachers and their responsibility for the day to day management of the school and avoid any actions that might undermine such arrangements.

-- We agree to adhere to the school’s rules and policies and the procedures of the trust board as set out by the relevant governing documents and law.
+- We agree to adhere to the operational rules and policies of the schools within the trust and the procedures of the trust board as set out by the relevant governing documents and law.

 - When formally speaking or writing in our governing role we will ensure our comments reflect current organisational policy even if they might be different to our personal views.